richiejp logo

 This method works because often once you achieve some familiarity with a program and its code base it becomes glaringly obvious where a performance issue is.
 Fixing it is a case of doing the same thing you have done a bunch of times before.

-The problem comes when you mistake what is causing the performance issue.
-You make a change removing that “unnecessary” work and find nothing happens or things get worse.
-At least you can’t tell if it made anything better.
+The problem comes when you mistake what is causing the performance issue or dramatically over estimate how much impact a change will have.
+Let’s say you make a change removing that “unnecessary” work and find nothing happens or things get worse.

 It could be possible that your change improved some metrics, but there was no perceptible overall change.
 Your then left with a decision to reverse the change or keep going with it.